 d.
 Valuation by Stage

 Then there is the development stage valuation approach, often used by investors to quickly calculate a rough estimate of company value.
-Such "rule of thumb" values are typically set by the investors, based on the venture's current stage of development.
+This rule-of-thumb method assigns a rough value based on the startup’s development stage:

 e.
 Venture Capital Valuation Method